mstratman/relay-bypass/README.md

 * Quick tap to switch between engaged and bypass, or hold the footswitch down to temporarily toggle until you release it
 * Fits easily in a 1590A
 * Optional optocoupler muting can be enabled with a switch or jumper to mute any popping your circuit might exhibit while switching
-* Hold when powering on to toggle auto-on/auto-off
+* Hold when powering on to toggle between remembering bypass state (LED blinks 5 times), auto-on (3 blinks), or auto-off (4 blinks)
 * VERY cost effective.
 [Shop now](https://shop.mas-effects.com/collections/diy/products/relay-bypass).
 * Totally free and open source

-## TODO

-This version doesn't save your current state to the EEPROM.
-Instead it lets you set auto-on or auto-off.
-That's fine for many people, but probably not ideal.

-I have a version in another codebase ([for The Expanse](https://mas-effects.com/expanse/)) that saves state, and utilizes wear leveling to give you a MUCH longer practical lifetime (as opposed to just storing the state in the same memory location repeatedly).
-I will adapt it for the next version, but in the meantime if you want it let me know (mark@mas-effects.com) and I will send you some code snippets.

 ## Build Instructions